michaspie8/Dotdetonator/README.md

 ## Dotdetonator - Web page about me and my projects in .NET
 ##### This webpage is still in development.
 For now, even mockup is not comletly finished
+##### This page is written in Polish, so the rest of this Readme file will be written in Polish.

-#### Link to project's Figma mockup: https://www.figma.com/file/CPxU239hrhIg0hMXg1cBao/Untitled?node-id=0%3A1&t=0xoP3dXAi2nga92D-1
+#### Link do mockup'u stworzonego w Figmie: https://www.figma.com/file/CPxU239hrhIg0hMXg1cBao/Untitled?node-id=0%3A1&t=0xoP3dXAi2nga92D-1